RTippin/messenger/docs/Broadcasting.md

   .listen('.embeds.removed', embedsRemoved)
 ```

 - While inside a thread, you will want to subscribe to the `ThreadChannel` presence channel.
-This is where realtime, client to client events are broadcast.
+This is where realtime client to client events are broadcast.
 Typing, seen message, online status are all client to client and this is a great channel to utilize for this.
 The backend will broadcast a select few events over presence, such as when the groups settings are updated, or group avatar changed, or a user edited their message.
 This lets anyone currently in the thread know to update their UI!
 See example below for channel format to subscribe on:
     - `presence-messenger.thread.1234-5678` | Thread presence channel for Thread model with ID of `1234-5678`

 ---